 Offshore Voluntary Disclosure Program

-If you are a U.S. citizen, resident or green card holder with foreign income, accounts, or assets, failure to disclose this information to the IRS may result in monetary penalties and criminal prosecution.
-The IRS has an amnesty program that allows you to come forward with certainty that you will not face criminal prosecution.
-For qualifying taxpayers, participation in the Offshore Voluntary Disclosure Program (OVDP) may be your best available option.
+If you are a U.S. citizen, resident or green card holder with foreign income, accounts, or assets, failure to disclose this information to the IRS could subject you to monetary penalties and even jail time.